SolidStateLEDLighting/nvs_5.2/src/nvs/docs/nvs_flowcharts.md

 2) If any particular value does not exist in NVS, it uses the default value from the caller (by ref) to set the intial value in NVS.
 All read and write calls do pass in the default value by reference.
 3) All write function calls 'get' before a 'set'.
 If those values already equal, another 'set' is does not occur.

-This is the Read pattern for boolean values.
+This is the Read function for boolean values.
 Default value is passed in by reference and any retrieved value is passed back by reference.
 ![Boolean Read Diagram](./drawings/nvs_flowcharts_boolean_read.svg)
 ___
-This is the Write pattern for boolean values.
+This is the Write function for boolean values.
 Value is passed in by reference.
 ![Boolean Write Diagram](./drawings/nvs_flowcharts_boolean_write.svg)
 ___
 This is the Read pattern for integers.
 Default value is passed in by reference and any retrieved value is passed back by reference.